DNP, Belmont University, Nashville, TN

 Susan joined Belmont faculty as a full time instructor in the fall of 2007.
 Previously she worked as a part-time adjunct instructor at Belmont.
 She teaches in undergraduate Health Assessment, Professional Nursing and Adult Health Nursing courses.
 Susan also leads a study abroad trip to Cambodia each year.

 Susan began her nursing career as a staff nurse on an inpatient bone-marrow transplant/myelosupression unit at Vanderbilt University caring for patients with hematological malignancies.
 She became an Oncology Certified Nurse (OCN).
 Her passion for caring for oncology patients led her to a nurse research position at Vanderbilt focusing in breast and gastrointestinal research studies.
 While working as a research nurse, Susan completed a Master’s in Nursing with a certification as a Family Nurse Practitioner at Belmont University.
 In this role, Susan developed an interest in asthma and allergy.
 She now continues clinical practice as an FNP in asthma and allergy on a part-time basis.
-In addition to teaching and clinical practice, Susan is completing her Doctor of Nursing Practice degree at Belmont.
+In addition to teaching and clinical practice,

 A personal note from Susan. . . . .